bzuraik/Detecting-Phishing-URLs/README.md

   </tbody>
 </table>

-#Exploratory Data Analysis
+# Exploratory Data Analysis
-## Each sample has 32 features ranging from -1,0,1.
-Explore the data using histogram, heatmaps.
+- Each sample has 32 features ranging from -1,0,1.
+I Explored the data using histogram, heatmaps.

-## Determine the number of samples present in the data, unique elements in all the features.
+- Determined the number of samples present in the data, unique elements in all the features.

-## Check if there is any null value in any features.
+- Checked if there is any null value in any features.

 ----------------------------------------------------------------------------------------